 Buying from or Selling to a dealer

 The Sale of Goods Act 1979 applies if you buy a horse from a dealer.
-It is the dealer’s responsibility to make it clear that they are a dealer when they place the advert, however some will still advertise and act as private sellers.
+It is the dealer’s responsibility to make it clear that they are a dealer when they place the advert, however, some will still advertise and act as private sellers.
 Potential buyers must be vigilant of this.
+You can report suspicious sellers on Preloved on our contact form here

 To ensure that the seller is being truthful any potential buyer should check the horse passport for previous owners and if in doubt, contact the previous owners for the animal’s history.
 If the seller does not have the passport or does not let you see that document then do not continue with the purchase.